Volunteer English Teacher

 They organisation cherish the relation that every teacher creates with their students.
 This is especially true in a refugee context, where gaining students’ trust and having a thorough knowledge of their needs is crucial to their learning.
 For this reason, they only offer the position of Lead Teacher to volunteers that can commit to at least two months.
 Short term volunteers can help as Assistant Teachers.
 As space is limited, and Lead Teachers are vital to the continuation of the program, we prioritise long-term volunteers.

-For Long-Term Volunteers: if you are staying for at least 2 and a half months, they offer free accommodation with all the basic amenities (WiFi, heating, laundry, kitchen) covered in a shared team house, and offer and/or cover transportation for work-related activities;
+For Long-Term Volunteers: if you are staying for at least 2 months, they offer free accommodation with all the basic amenities (WiFi, heating, laundry, kitchen) covered in a shared team house, and offer and/or cover transportation for work-related activities;

 Degree in teaching